 The dopamine hypothesis of schizophrenia proposes that the disorder is caused by a relative excess of functional activity of the neurotransmitter dopamine in specific neuronal tracts in the brain.
 This hypothesis is based on several observations.
 First, many antipsychotic drugs block brain dopamine receptors (especially D2 receptors).
 Second, dopamine agonist drugs (eg, amphetamine, levodopa) exacerbate schizophrenia.
 Third, an increased density of dopamine receptors has been detected in certain brain regions of untreated schizophrenics.
 The dopamine hypothesis of schizophrenia is not fully satisfactory because antipsychotic drugs are only partly effective in most patients and because many effective drugs have a much higher affinity for other receptors, including serotonin receptors, than for D2 receptors.

 Five different dopamine receptors (D1–D5) have been characterized.
 Each is G protein-coupled and contains 7 transmembrane domains.
 The D2 receptor, found in the caudate putamen, nucleus accumbens, cerebral cortex, and hypothalamus, is negatively coupled to adenylyl cyclase.
-The therapeutic efficacy of the older antipsychotic drugs correlates with their ...
+The therapeutic efficacy of the older ...